DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/cpp.md

 </div>

 ## Compatibility requirements
-The C++ tracing library requires C++17 toolchain to build.
-For a full list of Datadog's tracing library compatiblity requirements and processor architecture support, visit the [Compatibility Requirements][3] page.
+The C++ APM SDK requires C++17 toolchain to build.
+For a full list of Datadog's APM SDK compatiblity requirements and processor architecture support, visit the [Compatibility Requirements][3] page.

 ## Getting started
 Before you begin, make sure you have already [installed and configured the Agent][6].